Housing and homelessness in Moreton Bay

 Homeless Hotline

-Homeless Hotline is a phone information and referral service for people who are experiencing homelessness or at risk of homelessness.
-Homeless Hotline will provide information about where you can find support, accommodation, meals and showers.
+The Homeless Hotline is a free phone service for people who are experiencing or at risk of homelessness.
+They provide information about where you can find support, accommodation, meals, and showers.
+Phone 1800 474 753 (24 hours, 7 days).

 Ask Izzy

-Ask Izzy is a website and app that connects people who are in crisis with the services that they need.
+Ask Izzy is a website that connects people who are in crisis with the services they need in their local area.

 The Queensland Government Department of Housing and Public Works provides housing assistance to people on low to moderate incomes.